GarroNinja/BlogNest/README.md

 # BlogNest
-A blog site built using flask library (more details will be added as the project progresses)
+A blog site built using flask and bootstrap (more details will be added as the project progresses)